 The last three decades can easily be defined as the age of computers and networks.
 Computers are connected to each other through local area networks and remotely through modems, routers, hubs, switches, copper, fiber and satellite networks.
 Here’s a chance for media professionals to catch up on the catch words of the future.

 Data in the past travelled more or less through predefined linear pathways.
 In the next decade we can expect a complete transformation in the way we see devices, networks and data.
-The entire dynamics of how we interact will now be controlled by artificial intelligence, immersive technologies and infinitely flexible machine learning tools.
+The entire dynamics of how we interact will now be controlled by artificial intelligence, big data analytics, immersive technologies and infinitely flexible machine learning tools.

 We already see huge inroads in autonomous devices like the robotics in manufacturing; drones performing impossible missions from delivering pizzas to dropping precision weapons; and autonomous vehicles replacing conventional taxies.
 With the data on the Cloud and networks like Wi-Fi 6 and 5G, the science fiction of today will become a reality of tomorrow.